Origin

 Geographical Distribution

-Most common in metropolitan areas with diverse communities such as Sydney, Melbourne, and Brisbane, where European immigrant populations are concentrated.
+Most commonly found in metropolitan areas with diverse populations, such as Sydney, Melbourne, and Brisbane.
+Less common in rural or predominantly Anglo-Celtic communities.

 Numerological Significance